VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Experimental setup and Results

-During training, we use dropout for conformer and transformer.
+During training, we apply dropout for the conformer and transformer.
 We use SpecAugment~\cite{park2019specaugment} and label smoothing with $\epsilon=0.1$.
 We train models with the Adam optimizer~\cite{kingma2014adam} with $lr=\operatorname{3e-4}$ and weight decay of 1e-2.
 The training objective is the same as the original CIF-based model~\cite{dong2020cif}.
-The weights of CE loss, CTC loss, and quantity loss are 1.0, 0.5, and 1.0, respectively.
-We use beam size 10 for beam search.
+The weights of CE loss, CTC loss, and quantity loss are 1.0, 0.5, and 1.0.
+In reference, we use beam size 10 for beam search.